Advertisement

 Don’t forget to eat a snack

-Combat late afternoon fatigue—and cravings—with a healthy snack.
-“Try to avoid going home depleted of vitamins, minerals and basic nutrients, which can lead to overeating,” says Milligan.
+Avoid late afternoon fatigue—and cravings—with a healthy snack.
+“Try to avoid going home depleted of vitamins, minerals, and basic nutrients, which can lead to overeating,” says Milligan.

-When the afternoon slump hits around 3pm, Milligan recommends noshing on Greek yogurt or one percent milk and a chocolate additive like low-sugar Nesquick.
-Low-fat yogurt or string cheese with a piece of fruit is good option, too.
+When the afternoon slump hits around 3pm, Milligan recommends noshing on Greek yogurt, low-fat yogurt, or string cheese with a piece of fruit.

 women eating salad